Creating Components

 To learn more, explore the reference documentation:

-- Asset Schema Reference for more information on how to author asset schema, including input and output sockets.
+- Asset Schema Reference for more information on how to author Asset Schema, including Input Sockets and Output Sockets.

 - Asset Function Reference for more information on how to write functions